 These are basic questions to get your started but once you’ve answered these questions, you’ll find it easier to create your business plan.
 Not only that, you now have it in black and white, you’ll be motivated to follow it through.
 Hang a copy on your fridge and remind yourself everyday what you are doing this for.

-Choose a business name.
-I recommend two things here, first, go to your local County Clerks office to look up the name you want to use and to make sure no one else is using the name.
+Next, visit your local County Clerk's office to look up the name you want to use and to make sure no one else is using the name.
 If you choose to, you can purchase the business name.